bevyengine/bevy_editor_prototypes/design-book/src/design-constraints.md

 - The editor is not an asset or code creation tool (certainly not in the default configuration).
 If an established tool does a good job authoring content, focus on importing its output, not reinventing Blender, VSCode, Asesprite, and Reaper.
   - We have limited resources, and this isn't a good use of them.
 Artists and professionals already know and prefer specialized tools.
+  - Instead, the Bevy Editor is a scene creation tool with powerful Bevy-specific debugging capabilities, with limited asset-tweaking capabilities for quick and simple tasks.
-- The Bevy editor should not have a native look-and-feel, and should not use native menus.
+- The Bevy Editor should not have a native look-and-feel, and should not use native menus.
   - This is a poor use of resources, leads to inconsistent aesthetics, and makes it harder to test and teach across platforms.
 Instead, focus on the useful behavior and design conventions.
   - File picking widgets are an exception: these are non-intrusive, good crates exist and are not central to the user experience.
 - End users should not have to install or update Rust.